Building strong brands with customer segmentation

 What are the motivations when a customer makes a purchase from you?

-In our soil metaphor, anxiety is the bedrock - the final layer.
-It’s always down there, even if you can’t see it.
+In our soil metaphor, anxiety, or fear, is the bedrock - the final layer.

 But no matter what, we want to be aware of it.

-Think of a purchase you’ve made recently - maybe clothing, perfume or cologne, hair care product, jewelry or a watch, a retinol skin cream, a fun drink.
-What motivates you to make that purchase?
+Think of a purchase you’ve made recently.
+What motivated you to make that purchase?

 And what’s the underlying anxiety behind that motivation?
-What are you afraid you will feel if you don’t get what you want or need?
+In other words, what discomfort are you trying to solve or avoid?

 Again, dig deep and don’t be satisfied with your first answer.